raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

 In this guide, we'll walk you through an example of how to connect Raito Cloud to your AWS S3 (Glue) warehouse through the Raito CLI.
 We'll
 - make sure that Raito CLI is installed and available
+- create a user in Raito Cloud for the CLI connection
 - log into Raito Cloud and create a data source.
 Optionally we create an organization identity store
+- get the right AWS credentials and permissions
 - configure Raito CLI to connect to Raito Cloud and synchronize with the previously-created data source
 - run a first sync